I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 became basically mounted riflemen.
 When they were out of ammo, they

-MOUNTED, then used the wakizashi/tanto [whichever was the part of
+then used the wakizashi/tanto [whichever was the part of their daisho

-their daisho set], then the iron fan 😀, then used (Japanese) jujutsu,
+set], then the iron fan 😀, then used (Japanese) jujutsu, their form of

-guerilla warfare-style.
-They kept score and were paid by the severed
+kept score and were paid by the severed head. #OneRiotOneRanger#OneFrenchRiotOneSamurai#OneFrenchRiotOneSamurai#OneFrenchRiotOneSamurai#OneFrenchRiotOneSamurai#OfficiallyInterpolHasNoOpinion#MeIThinkItsClint#MeIThinkItsClint#MeIThinkItsClint#MeIThinkItsClint#HeyClintWheresNat? #ThereIsNoMacGuffinThatCouldMakeThemDoThat#TheyreBothShieldAgents

 #TheresNoMacGuffinThatCouldEvenGetThemToFightEachOther #HoldMyBeer #OneFrenchRiotOneSamurai)